 The Health Care Providers Covered By This Notice

-This notice covers Mercy and Mercy personnel, volunteers, students, and trainees.
-The notice also covers other health care providers that come to Mercy's facilities to care for patients (such as physicians, physician assistants, therapists, and other health care providers not employed by Mercy), unless these other health care providers give you their own notice of privacy practices that describes how they will protect your medical information.
-Mercy may share your medical information with these other health care providers for treatment, payment and health care operations purposes.
-This arrangement is only for sharing information and not for any other purpose.
+This notice covers Mercy and Mercy co-workers, volunteers, students and trainees.
+The notice also covers other health care providers that come to Mercy’s facilities and clinics to care for patients (such as physicians, physician assistants, therapists and other health care providers not employed by Mercy), unless these other health care providers give you their own notice of privacy practices.

-Below is a list of the most common circumstances in which Mercy may use or share your PHI:
+Below is a list of ways in which Mercy may use or share your PHI without your advance permission:

-For Health Care Operations: We can use and disclose protected health information about you for our operations.
+- For Health Care Operations: We may use and disclose PHI about you for our operations.
 For example, we may share PHI about you to evaluate our doctors’ and nurses’ performance in caring for you.

-Mercy may also use or share PHI in the following circumstances:
+Mercy may also use or share PHI without your permission for the following purposes:

-- When it is needed for public health activities;we are required or permitted by law to report the occurrence of communicable diseases.
+- Public health activities such as to report the occurrence of communicable diseases.

-- When reporting information about victims of abuse, neglect or domestic violence;
+- To report information about victims of abuse, neglect or domestic violence.

 Permissive Uses or Disclosures

-Mercy may use or share your PHI for any of the purposes described in this section unless you specifically request that we do not.
-Your written request must be submitted to your care provider or to the appropriate Health Information Management Office listed in this Notice.
+Mercy may use or share your PHI for any of the purposes described in this section unless you specifically request in writing that we do not.
+Your written request must be given to your care provider or to the Health Information Management Office listed

 - We may contact you to remind you of an appointment.